Drug Trafficking Lawyers Savannah, GA

 To schedule your free initial case review, call (912) 417-5008 today.
 Our Savannah drug trafficking lawyers fight to win.

 What are Drug Trafficking Charges?

 The most serious crime involving drugs in Georgia is drug trafficking.
-What distinguishes a drug trafficking crime from other drug crimes – such as possession of controlled substances and possession with intent – is the quantity of the substances that are involved.
+What distinguishes a drug trafficking crime from other drug crimes in Georgia – such as possession of controlled substances and possession with intent – is the quantity of the substances that are involved.
 When substantial amounts of the substance are present, the mandatory minimum sentences are extremely high – and they just keep getting higher the greater the amount.

-What are the Penalties for Drug Trafficking?
+What are the Penalties for Drug Trafficking in Georgia?

 Some of the most common drugs that are trafficked and their mandatory minimum penalties in the state of Georgia include:

 - Cocaine – Trafficking Cocaine consists of delivering, manufacturing, selling, or possessing 28 or more grams of the substance.
 The penalty for 28 to 200 grams is a minimum prison sentence of 10 years.
 Quantities ranging from 200 to 400 grams demand a sentence of at least 15 years in prison.
 Anything above that is punishable by at least 25 years in prison.